top of page

 Feeney always manages to surprise me.
 I tend to go along for the ride when reading thriller novels, stopping myself from trying too hard to figure out what is going on.
 Feeney is the master of the twist, manipulating the reader into thinking things that are later revealed to be wrong.
 There's no point in trying to figure it all out as you are bound to be wrong.
 Feeney usually pulls this off by employing unreliable narrators to guide the story.

 I find Feeney’s writing distinctive and engaging and her characterisations on point.
 The Big Reveals are creative and overwrought at times, but they feel in keeping with the overall vibe of the books.
 There's a tonne of suspension of disbelief and you do get a sense of the rug having been pulled out from under you.
+That said, Feeney really is OUT THERE when it comes to plotting.
+Sometimes it works, others times not so much.

 Feeney’s books are quite dark, so be prepared to be discomforted when you read them.
-The books are definite page-turners, and I usually devour them quicky.
-I haven't loved all Feeney's books but the ones I have are stories I won't forget for a long time.
+The books are definite page-turners, and I usually devour them quickly.
+Her books always provoke a reaction in me, even when I haven't loved them.
+It is hard to review Feeney’s books without giving too much away, but see my thoughts below.
+The books are reviewed in order of my reading journey.

 Good bad girl | Published August 2023 | Read January 2024